-With 2 wins for TransferWise, 2 wins for WorldRemit, and 4 ties, both services are outstanding.
+With 2 wins for Wise (was TransferWise), 2 wins for WorldRemit, and 4 ties, both services are outstanding.

 In addition, both enjoy a TrustPilot rating of 4.6/5 and have tens of thousands of reviews, which means they are considered “excellent”.
 WorldRemit has wider coverage and offers greater flexibility for receiving money while TransferWise is often the cheapest option.

 If WorldRemit is your best choice, you can reduce costs by using this link and ‘3FREE’*.